Thérèse Casgrain

-Marie Thérèse Casgrain (10 July 1896 – 3 November 1981) was a French-Canadian feminist, reformer, politician and senator.
+Marie Thérèse Casgrain (10 July 1896 – 3 November 1981) was a Canadian feminist, reformer, politician and senator.
 She was a leader in the fight for women's right to vote in the province of Quebec, as well as the first woman to lead a political party in Canada.
 In her later life she opposed nuclear weapons and was a consumer activist.
 A strong federalist, one of her last political actions, at age 83, was to intervene on the "No" side in the 1980 Quebec sovereignty referendum.